5 company functions that benefit from CPQ

-Makes sense, right?
+That makes sense, right?
 But how do you know when your company is at a stage where you should consider investing in a good CPQ solution?
-Or what value it could provide your company and its different functions?
-In this article we will dive deeper into how CPQ can help your whole organization.
+Or what value could it provide your company and its different functions?
+In this article, we will dive deeper into how CPQ can help your whole organisation.

 1. Product management

 “Sales call me 24/7, no time for research and development.
 We’d need to enforce product guidelines, but how do I get sales reps to listen?”
 If you have heard something like this from your product managers, that is the first sign that you need a CPQ system.